ocp1006/bank-hapoalim-credit-card-totaler/README.md

 Navigate to Bank Hapoalim's credit card page after installing the extension.
 The total will be automatically calculated and displayed on the page.

 ## Privacy
+> [!IMPORTANT]

-This extension does not track any personal information or send data anywhere.
+> This extension does not track any personal information or send data anywhere.
 All calculations are done locally in the user's browser, ensuring your data remains private and secure.
+>
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.